blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Argument Against Proselytizing.md

-A religion is akin to a lock.
+tA religion is akin to a lock.
 It (primarily) secures your understanding of the world.

 Taking a religion from someone else blindly is like taking their lock.
 And in doing so, you leave your safety at their discretion, because they may have a loophole in it.